CobyArambula/CobyArambula/README.md

 - 👋 Hi, I’m @CobyArambula
-- 👀 I’m interested in ... building applications in Python, Java and C++
+- 👀 I’m interested in ... building applications in Javascript, Python, and Java
-- 🌱 I’m currently learning ...
-Flutter and Firebase
+- 🌱 I’m currently learning ... web development with Javascript, HTML and CSS
 - 📫 How to reach me ...
-Email me at cobya@email.sc.edu
+Email me at cobyarambula@gmail.com